EarlyBloomer-byte/EarlyBloomer-byte/README.md

 -  Hi, I’m @EarlyBloomer-byte
--  I’m interested in computer vision, electronics, PCB design and solving environmental hazard prediction problems using AI.
+-  I’m interested in computer vision, electronics, PCB design and solving environmental and epidemological problems using AI.
--  I am currently learning advanced techniques in computer vision and exploring how machine learning can be applied to predict and mitigate environmental risks.
+-  I am currently learning advanced techniques in computer vision and exploring how machine learning can be applied to predict and mitigate environmental epidemological risks.
--  I am also currently working on a speech emotion recognition project.
+-  I am also currently working on a speech emotion recognition project....**on hold for now**
 -  I’m looking to collaborate on  projects related to environmental hazard prediction, data-driven solutions for climate change, and using AI for sustainable development.
 -  How to reach me: You can reach me via email at [adebayoj383@gmail.com]
+-  Linkedln: [www.linkedin.com/in/joshua-adebayo-a8947b281]
 -  Pronouns: He